antaresproject/docs/docs/services/widget.md

 * url - usually the url address to the documentation,
 * autoload - php scripts used during loading

-Once the manifest file is created create the layout main file named index.twig.
+Once the manifest file is created, create the layout main file named index.twig.
 Here is an illustrative structure of such a file:

 ```console
 \src\components\widgets\resources\views\templates\foo\index.twig